-The plan developed for the Apalachicola to St. Marks watersheds, including the Ochlockonee River and Bay watershed, identifies 13 projects to address seven major actions (TNC 2014):
+The plan developed for the Apalachicola to St. Marks watersheds, including the Ochlockonee River and Bay watershed, identifies 13 projects to address four major actions (TNC 2014):

-- Protect, restore, create and/or manage natural habitat and resources and increase buffer areas;

-- Increase cooperation and coordination for management, monitoring, funding, implementation, outreach, and enforcement;

-- Reduce impacts to groundwater and ensure adequate fresh water availability;
+- Protect, restore, create and/or manage natural habitat and resources and increase buffer areas; - Increase cooperation and coordination for management, monitoring, funding, implementation, outreach, and enforcement; - Reduce impacts to groundwater and ensure adequate fresh water availability; and - Reduce sedimentation.

-- Reduce and treat stormwater;

-- Reduce nutrient loading;

-- Reduce sedimentation; and

-- Increase economic diversification.